Crossroads Community Church

 Immerse

-Immerse begins study and discussion in the poetical books of the Bible on Wednesdays at 7:00pm.
-This is a unique small-group experience in the Bible !
+Immerse is a study and discussion of the Bible that takes place on Wednesdays at 7:00pm.
+This is a unique small-group experience in the Bible which will resume this fall !

 Connect with God; build community; and grow your faith are the three goals of Immerse.